AdvaithRavishankar/cse15l-lab-reports/pages/lab_report_2.md

 ---
 ## Original File

-the original file can be seen below which was forked:
+The original file can be seen below which was forked:

 ![git1](../images/lab_report_2/git_1.png)